Three Types of Couple Relationships

 How can Counselling support this couple.?

-This couple has more than had very positive role models growing up, showing them how to have a healthy relationship or they have done a lot of personal development, or both.
+This couple has more than had very positive role models growing up, who showed them how to have a healthy relationship.
+They have also done a lot of personal development or both.

-For this couple, counseling would be making sure that the couple is on the same track together and they are both aware of this.
-After establishing this, we would look at ways to compliment their relationship even further.
-For this couple checking in possibly once per annum to see if they are on track with each other and that there isn’t anything that is being left unresolved, that could be festering beneath the surface.
-At times when things are going well in the relationship, people keep quiet if something is bothering or of concern to them, but if it is important then this is the exact time to find your voice and trust that the relationship is healthy enough to support your needs.
+For this couple, counselling would be ensuring that they are on the same track together and are both aware of this.
+After establishing this, we would look at ways to further complement their relationship.
+For this couple, checking in possibly once per annum to see if they are on track with each other and that there isn’t anything that is being left unresolved that could be festering beneath the surface.
+When things are going well in the relationship, people keep quiet if something is bothering or of concern to them.
+Still, if it is important, this is the exact time to find your voice and trust that the relationship is healthy enough to support your needs.
 Counselling can also provide further tools and ideas in how to enrich their relationship further, individual work may also be a benefit as we are constantly changing because of our environment.

-This couple is on the same team, they care for each other, but they speak a completely different language, they don’t understand themselves or their partner.
-And this results in needs not being met and over time this translates into a whole lot of pain.
+This couple is on the same team; they care for each other, speak a completely different language, and don’t understand themselves or their partner.
+This results in unmet needs, and over time, this translates into a lot of pain.
 This couple connects on a surface level.
-1st partner “How was your day” 2nd partner “good”.
+1st partner: “How was your day?”
+2nd partner: “Good”.
 They are often angry and frustrated, this is not what they signed up for, they feel stuck and are together because of the kids or financial reasons.
-They don’t have a sex life that is fulfilling, that’s if they are being intimate at all?
+They don’t have a fulfilling sex life, that’s if they are being intimate at all.
 In most cases, they haven’t had sex or affection for years, which is sad.

 This couple is in the majority.